aurelia/store/README.md

 > Dispatching unregistered actions will result in an error

 ## Passing parameters to actions
-You can provide parameters to your actions by adding them after the initial state parameter.
+You can provide parameters to your actions by adding them after the state parameter.
 When dispatching provide your values which will be spread to the actual reducer.

 ```typescript
 // additional parameter